Atlantic Gulf Airlines: Downfall

 The airline had acquired two former Cascade Airways BAC One-Eleven twin jets and began scheduled service from Tallahassee to Miami/Fort Lauderdale and Atlanta.
 This schedule was pared back when the Federal Aviation Administration (FAA) grounded the two former Cascade jets claiming that the "Stage One" noise waivers obtained from Cascade did not transfer to Atlantic Gulf.
 The FAA also threatened Atlantic Gulf with heavy fines because the Cascade jets were BAC One-Eleven series 400 series planes.
 The original Air Illinois plane and subsequent training program were for the less powerful and slightly different BAC One-Eleven series 200 series aircraft.
 This, combined with a heavy D check due on one of the Cascade jets, left Atlantic Gulf with one serviceable BAC One-Eleven jet for its entire system.

 In addition, Piedmont Airlines had started its well equipped and well funded dedicated Florida Shuttle using comparable Fokker F28 Fellowship twinjets.
 Atlantic Gulf responded to this by initiating new international routes from Miami to the Caribbean.
 The main route was from Atlanta to Tallahassee to Miami to Grand Turk with Providenciales in the Turks and Caicos Islands also being served.
 Other island destinations were added but the entire system had become too dependent on one airplane.

 To add more trouble to Atlantic Gulf's woes, the BAC One-Eleven that was getting a heavy check had this work halted when an unexpected high priority contract for a foreign carrier unexpectedly popped up.
 The battle over the "Stage One" noise waivers and the training issues had still not been resolved with the FAA.
 The remaining BAC One-Eleven airframe proved stalwart and did all that was asked of it but it was flying over 400 hours a month.

 Taking off from a newly resurfaced runway in Miami, a piece of debris (a roughly 2 inch piece of rebar) was thrown into an engine.
 The takeoff was rejected without incident but the jet was grounded.
 Only three suitable engines were located but none were available for lease.
 The different and more powerful engines of the 400 series BAC One-Eleven jets were not compatible.
 With crushing competition inside Florida, a grounded fleet and dwindling cash resources the airlines ceased operations in 1986.

 Transfer of noise waivers

 The airline did have one Pyrrhic victory.
 Years after it folded, in a case that went before the U.S. Supreme Court, Atlantic Gulf won their lawsuit against the FAA over the transfer of Cascade Airways "Stage One" noise waivers.

 Destinations

 Destination information is taken from Atlantic Gulf system timetables as well as from Official Airline Guide (OAG) flight schedules.
+Not all of these destinations were served by the airline at the same time.